Business Intelligence vs Process Mining: What's the Difference?

 Business Intelligence and Process Mining: the Comparison

-Though BI doesn’t focus solely on business processes, it does monitor and analyze critical business processes as part of its operational excellence strategy.
+Though BI doesn’t focus solely on business processes, it does monitor and analyse critical business processes as part of its operational excellence strategy.

 Process Mining and BI do share a few things in common.
-Both deal with managing and analyzing business data to provide actionable insights that support business decision-making.
+Both deal with managing and analysing business data to provide actionable insights that support business decision-making.
 BI and Process Mining usually start from the same data that have been stored in a data warehouse.
-And the critical business processes Process Mining is usually used to analyze are often also analyzed with BI (we’ll go into greater detail below).
+And the critical business processes Process Mining is usually used to analyse are often also analysed with BI (we’ll go into greater detail below).